 We refer to Note 35 to the financial statements in respect of preparation of the financial statements of the Company on going concern basis for the reasons stated therein.
-During the financial year ended March 31, 2020, the Company has incurred losses of ₹ 16,841 lakhs, resulting into accumulated losses of ₹86,998 lakhs and erosion of net worth as at March 31, 2020.
-The Company has obligation towards fund based borrowings aggregating to ₹ 1,09,494 lakhs as on March 31, 2020 including working capital loans and interest accrued thereon.
-The Company's current liabilities have exceeded current assets as on March 31, 2020.
+During the financial year ended March 31, 2021, the Company has incurred losses of Rs 20,532 lakhs, resulting into accumulated losses of ₹ 1.07.530 lakhs and erosion of net worth as at March 31, 2021.
+The Company has obligation towards fund based borrowings aggregating to Rs 1,20,035 lakhs as on March 31, 2021 including working capital loans and interest accrued thereon.
+The plant operations are continuously at halt due to shortage of working capital and consequential attachment of stock and bank accounts of the company by the GST authorities and Power disconnection by the Electricity board since February 2020.
+The Company's current liabilities have exceeded current assets as on March 31.
+2021.
+Currently, Expression of Interest Notice was also issued through consortium of lenders for sale of plants situated in Andhra Pradesh.
 These matters require the Company to generate additional cash flow to fund the operations as well as payments to lenders, creditors, statutory dues and other obligations.
 These conditions indicate the existence of a material uncertainty that may cast significant doubt on the company's ability to continue as going concern and therefore the company may be unable to realize its assets and discharge its liabilities in the normal course of business.
 Accordingly, we are unable to comment on the consequential impact, if any on the accompanying financial statements.